-\begin{lemma} There is a function $f(m)$ such that for any collection $\R$ of axes-parallel rectangles in the plane which has no independent set of size $m$ or greater, there exists a set of $f(m)$ horizontal and vertical lines that slice every rectangle in $\R$. \end{lemma} \begin{proof} Our proof is by induction on $m$; note that the base case $m=0$ is trivial.
-We denote by $\proj_x R$ and $\proj_y R$ the projections of $R$ onto the $x$- and $y$-axes, respectively, and define two structures on the set $\R$.
-The first is a quasi-order, $R\subseteq_x S$ if $\proj_x R\subseteq\proj_x S$, while the second is a graph, $R\sim_y S$ if $\proj_y R\cap \proj_y S\neq\emptyset$.
-Figure~\ref{fig-gridding-characterization} shows an example.
+\begin{lemma} There is a function $f(m)$ such that for any collection $\R$ of axis-parallel rectangles in the plane which has no independent set of size $m$ or greater, there exists a set of $f(m)$ horizontal and vertical lines that slice every rectangle in $\R$. \end{lemma} \begin{proof} Our proof is by induction on $m$; note that the base case $m=0$ is trivial.
+We denote by $\proj_x R$ and $\proj_y R$ the projections of $R$ onto the $x$- and $y$-axes, respectively.
+From these projections we define two structures on the set $\R$, a quasi-order $\subseteq_x$ and a graph $\sim_y$: